Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tuyen also said that more worryingly, the symptoms of kidney failure are often vague, without clear manifestations, and are easily overlooked, especially by young people who have a subjective mentality and often ignore unusual manifestations of the body.

-"With chronic kidney disease, if detected early, there is a chance to prolong the time of conservative treatment with low treatment costs, effectiveness, and less follow-up visits.
+"With chronic kidney disease, if detected early, there will be an opportunity to prolong the time of conservative treatment with low treatment costs, effectiveness, and less time for follow-up visits.
 However, when the disease is detected at a late stage, the cost of treatment is high, the time of conservative treatment is shortened, greatly affecting the health and quality of life of the patient.

 Normally, when kidney disease is detected at the end stage, there are only three options: regular hemodialysis, peritoneal dialysis, and kidney transplant.
-Regardless of the choice, the burden of the disease will follow the patient and their family for the rest of their lives," Dr. Dung informed.
+Whichever option is chosen, the burden of the disease will follow the patient and their family for the rest of their lives," Dr. Dung informed.

 Source: https://www.baogiaothong.vn/benh-nhan-suy-than-ngay-cang-tre-hoa-19225030623422417.htm